djorlando24/pySciCam/README.md

         monochrome:
             boolean.
-If the image set is from a colour camera, this will sum all the colour channels together during the reading process to reduce the size of the array.
+If the image set is from a colour camera, setting True will sum all the colour channels together during the reading process to reduce the size of the array.
+            The flag is ignored for grayscale source files.

         IO_threads:
             Number of I/O threads for parallel reading of sets of still images.
 Default is 4.
 Set to 1 to disable parallel I/O.